CompleteUnityDeveloper2/4_Argon_Assault/README.md

 This branch is the course branch, each commit corresponds to a lecture in the course.
 The current state is our latest progress.

-## Lecture List
+## Video List / Cirriculum
-Here are the lectures of the course for this section...
+Here are the video lectures that comprise this section.
+They are typically about 5-15 minutes long, and each commit contains the exact changes made to the project by the instructor in that video.

 ### 1 Welcome To Section 4 ###
 1. This game is based on classics like Star Fox and Panzer Dragoon.